Local Shtukas and Divisible Local Anderson Modules: Introduction

 {\bfseries Theorem~\ref{ThmEqZDivGps}.} {\itshape \begin{enumerate} \item The two contravariant functors $\Dr_q$ and $\ulM_q$ are mutually quasi-inverse anti-equivalences between the category of effective local shtukas over $R$ and the category of $z$-divisible local Anderson modules over $R$. \item Both functors are $\BF_q\dbl z\dbr$-linear, map short exact sequences to short exact sequences, and preserve (ind-) \'etale objects. \item $G$ is a formal $\BF_q\dbl z\dbr$-module if and only if $F_M$ is topologically nilpotent, that is $\im(F_M^n)\subset z M$ for an integer $n$. \item the $R\dbl z\dbr$-modules $\omega_{\Dr_q(M,F_M)}$ and $\coker F_M$ are canonically isomorphic. \end{enumerate} }

 In Section~\ref{SectGlobalObj} we explain the relation of $z$-divisible local Anderson modules and local shtukas to global objects like Drinfeld modules \cite{Drinfeld}, Anderson's \cite{Anderson} abelian $t$-modules and $t$-motives, and Drinfeld shtukas \cite{Drinfeld87}.
+In particular, if $E$ is a Drinfeld-$\BF_r[t]$-module or an abelian $t$-module over $R$, then the $z^n$-torsion points $E[z^n]$ of $E$ form a finite locally free $\BF_r[t]/(z^n)$-module scheme over $R$.
+By Example~\ref{ExTorsionOfAModule}(b), the limit $G:=E[z^\infty]:=\dirlim E[z^n]$ in the category of \fppf-sheaves of $\BF_q\dbl z\dbr$-modules on $\Spec R$ satisfies $G[z^n]:=\ker(z^n\colon G\to G)=E[z^n]$ and is a $z$-divisible local Anderson module over $R$.
+Moreover, the associated effective local shtuka $\ulM_q(G)$ from Theorem~\ref{ThmEqZDivGps} arises as the $z$-adic completion of the $t$-motive associated with $E$; see Example~\ref{ExTorsionOfAModule}(b).

 In Section~\ref{DivlAnmodules} we present the above definition of $z$-divisible local Anderson modules $G$ and give equivalent definitions.
 We also introduce \emph{truncated $z$-divisible local Anderson modules}, like for example $G[z^n]$; see Proposition~\ref{PropTruncZDAM}.
 In Section~\ref{SectVersch} we investigate, for $\zeta=0$ in $R$, the existence of a \emph{$z^d$-Verschiebung} $V_{z^d,G}$ for (truncated) $z$-divisible local Anderson modules $G$, respectively for local shtukas, with $V_{z^d,G}\circ F_{q,G}=z^d\cdot\id_G$ and $F_{q,G}\circ V_{z^d,G}=z^d\cdot\id_{\sigma_{\!q}^*G}$, where $F_{q,G}$ is the relative $q$-Frobenius of $G$ over $R$.
-We use the $z^d$-Verschiebung in Theorem~\ref{ThmDefo} to characterize deformations of $z$-divisible local Anderson modules, and in Section~\ref{SectFormalLieGps} to clarify the relation between $z$-divisible local Anderson modules $G$ and formal $\BF_q\dbl z\dbr$-modules.
+We use the $z^d$-Verschiebung in Theorem~\ref{ThmDefo} to prove that lifting a $z$-divisible local Anderson module from $R/I$ to $R$ when $I^q=(0)$ is equivalent to lifting the Hodge filtration on its de Rham cohomology.
+In Section~\ref{SectFormalLieGps} we use the $z^d$-Verschiebung to clarify the relation between $z$-divisible local Anderson modules $G$ and formal $\BF_q\dbl z\dbr$-modules.
 Following the approach of Messing~\cite{Messing} who treated the analogous situation of $p$-divisible groups and formal Lie groups, we show that a $z$-divisible local Anderson module is formally smooth (Theorem~\ref{DLAMFsmooth}), and how to associate a formal $\BF_q\dbl z\dbr$-module with it (Theorem~\ref{LoNilForLie}).
 We also discuss conditions under which it is an extension of an (ind-)\'etale $z$-divisible local Anderson module by a $z$-divisible formal $\BF_q\dbl z\dbr$-module (Proposition~\ref{Propextension}) and we prove the following

 {\bfseries Corollary~\ref{CorEqvcat1}.} {\itshape There is an equivalence of categories between that of $z$-divisible local Anderson modules over $R$ with $G[z]$ radicial, and the category of $z$-divisible formal $\BF_q\dbl z\dbr$-modules $G$ with $G[z]$ representable by a finite locally free group scheme, such that locally on $\Spec R$ there is an integer $d$ with $(z-\zeta)^d = 0$ on $\omega_G$. }